pysimone/theendoftheworld/index.md

 Inoculate the yeast!

-The yeast is in an environment with almost infinite resources and no predators.
+The yeast finds an environment with almost infinite resources and no predators.
 It begins to reproduce exponentially.

 ## The end of the world

-Yeast erodes the available resources faster and faster and the environment is filled with waste: alcohol and carbon dioxide.
+Yeast erodes all the available resources faster and faster and the environment is filled with waste: alcohol and carbon dioxide.

 In a short time the yeast population collapses!